peterzan/ILETP/README.md

 - GitHub may not show both licenses in the UI; this section is the canonical explanation for visitors.

 ## Finally...
 This entire repository is a **starting point**, not the end game.
-The idea of ILETP and how it can help improve acceptance and use of AI, as well as its benefit for all of us is the point.
+The idea of ILETP, and how it can improve trustworthiness of AI so it benefits all of us is the point.
 Everything else here is open to evolution; nothing is untouchable.
 The "tools" are here for you to take, share, and create.
 Make something great!